-Final Road Grading, Erosion Control, and Site Cleanup and Stabilization: Once construction is complete, all disturbed areas would be graded to the approximate original contour, and any remaining trash and debris would be properly disposed of offsite.
-Areas disturbed during construction would be stabilized and reclaimed using appropriate erosion control measures, including site-specific contouring, reseeding, or other measures designed and implemented in compliance with a SWPPP and a revegetation and habitat management plan, once developed for the Boulder Brush Facilities and separately for the Campo Wind Facilities.
-Upon the completion of Boulder Brush Facilities construction, the existing land use would be able to continue with minimal impacts from the Project.
+Final Road Grading, Erosion Control, and Site Cleanup and Stabilization: Once construction is complete, disturbed areas would be graded to the approximate original contour, as feasible, and any remaining trash and debris would be properly disposed of off site.
+Areas disturbed during construction would be stabilized and reclaimed using appropriate erosion control measures, including site-specific contouring, reseeding, or other measures designed and implemented in compliance with the SWPPPs and revegetation plans, once these are developed for the Boulder Brush Facilities and separately for the Campo Wind Facilities.
 Upon the completion of construction of the Campo Wind Facilities, existing land uses would be able to continue with minimal impacts.

 During final road grading, surface flows would be directed away from cut-and-fill slopes and into ditches that outlet to natural drainages.
-The developer would prepare and implement a SWPPP, which would include standard sediment control devices (e.g., silt fences, straw bales, netting, soil stabilizers, check dams) to minimize soil erosion during and after construction.
+The developer would prepare and implement SWPPPs, which would include standard sediment control devices (e.g., silt fences, straw bales, netting, soil stabilizers, check dams) to minimize soil erosion during and after construction.
 Waste materials would be disposed of at approved and appropriate landfills.
 Following construction, the developer would ensure that all unused construction material and waste is picked up and removed.

 Contractors would provide trash barrels or dumpsters to collect all construction waste for proper disposal at an approved facility, as well as recycling bins for plastics and aluminum cans.
 No waste disposal by incineration would occur.
-The O&M facility would be used to store parts and equipment needed for O&M. The developer would inspect and clean up the Project development footprint following construction to ensure that no solid (e.g., trash) or liquid (e.g., used oil, fuel, turbine lubricating fluid) waste was inadvertently spilled or left on site.
+The developer would inspect and clean up the Project development footprint following construction to ensure that no solid (e.g., trash) or liquid (e.g., used oil, fuel, turbine lubricating fluid) waste was inadvertently spilled or left on site.

 Cleanup crews would patrol the construction site on a regular basis to remove litter.
 Final site cleanup would be performed prior to shifting responsibilities to O&M staff.
-O&M staff would use on-site (on-Reservation) dumpsters and recycling bins for daily waste and recyclables.